toshiro-en-miyamoto/flutter/setup/mac.md

 ## Flutter SDK

+- if you already have installed SDK,
+  - `$ flutter doctor` to check a newer version
+  - `$ flutter upgrade` will update to the latest if any
 - download the Flutter SDK from [Get the Flutter SDK](https://flutter.dev/docs/get-started/install/macos)
 - unzip the file (zip) in $HOME, you will have the `~/flutter` directory
 - add the `flutter` tool to your path in `~/.zshenv`